Journey to Pascha

 Objectives

-By the end of this Lesson, learners should be able to:- Describe and compare the friendships of Lazarus, Mary and Martha with Jesus
+By the end of this Lesson, learners should be able to:- Describe friendships of Jesus Christ with Mary, Martha, Lazarus and others

 Materials

-- Copies of Resource: My Guide to Holy Week and the Feast of Palms (1 per student)
+- Resource: My Guide to Holy Week and the Feast of Palms for your own background reading (not for use in class)

 Procedure